HGTNewCoder/forest_detection/README.md

 ## Data and preprocessing

+The dataset consists of dual-polarized Sentinel-1 SAR imagery (VV and VH) acquired over the Mawas region between 2020 and 2023.
+Ground truth masks for illegal logging are manually annotated based on time-series inspection of canopy disturbance, corroborated by expert validation and auxiliary optical imagery.
+All SAR scenes are preprocessed using terrain correction, speckle filtering, and radiometric calibration.
+VV and VH channels are stacked and normalized to form the input tensor.

+To improve model robustness, data augmentation includes random rotations, flips, elastic deformations, and intensity scaling.
+Patches are extracted at 512×512 resolution with overlap to preserve edge continuity.
+The dataset is split into training, validation, and test sets using spatial stratification to prevent leakage across temporally adjacent scenes.

 - **Area:** ~750 km² within Mawas Conservation Area, Central Kalimantan, Indonesia
 - **Sensor/mode:** Sentinel‑1 IW swath; 250 km swath; 5m × 20m resolution
 - **Polarizations:** VV, VH, and VV/VH ratio